Vitineth/scullion/.github/ISSUE_TEMPLATE/parsing-failure.md

 # Which tool?

 - [ ] Log
-    - [ ] ANTLR Enabled (default to yes, if you have made no custom changes, tick this)
+    - [ ] ANTLR Enabled (default to no, if you have made no custom changes, leave this as is)
 - [ ] JSON
     - [ ] Using JQ?
 - [ ] SQL